basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 `lease_duration` setting, which is specified in milliseconds.
 This setting should be higher than `ensemble_tick` to ensure that leaders have to time to refresh their leases before they time out, and it _must_ be lower than `follower_timeout`.
-The default is `ensemble_tick` * 2/3, i.e. if `ensemble_tick` is 600, `lease_duration` will default to 400.
+The default is `ensemble_tick` * 2, i.e. if `ensemble_tick` is 400, `lease_duration` will default to 800.

 #### Worker Settings

 You can choose how many workers are assigned to ensembles using the `peer_workers` setting.
-The default is 1.
 Increasing the number of workers will make the strong consistency system more computationally expensive but it can improve performance in some cases, depending on the workload.
 The default is `1`.

 ### Timeouts